2011 WISCONSIN ACT

 b.
 Experience as an inspector of lifts for an insurance company that has provided liability insurance coverage to any ski area.

-(5) Duties of individuals engaged in snow sports. (a) Safety rules; skiing and sledding.
 Each individual engaged in skiing or sledding at a ski area has a duty to do all the following:

 1. Obey all posted warnings and signs.